 Medicine should not be one-size-fits-all

-We're bringing advances in statistical machine learning to drug development.
+We're bringing advances in Bayesian computing to drug development.
 It's now possible to evaluate and communicate the safety and efficacy of therapies for the patient as well as the population.

 Our platform makes models usable by non-statisticians -- models become useful when they are used by people who have to make decisions.

 Recent advances in computational statistics allow us to tackle models previously thought too difficult due to non-linearities and the number of unknowns.

 In-sample predictions are easy.
 Our models make well calibrated predictions out of sample: for a new patient, a new study arm, and even a new trial.

 Our models are generative, transparent, explainable, and testable.
 In contrast to black box methods, we know what these models are doing.

 Our models work well in the small data regime, such as in Rare Diseases, where we need to take advantage of information external to the clinical trial.

 Using Ordinary Differential Equation (ODE) solvers we encode how the drug diffuses through different parts of the body.Learn More